arithy/packcc/README.md

 - **`${PREFIX}`** :
     Replaced with the uppercased string of the prefix specified by `%prefix` (version 2.1.0 or later).
 - **`${version}`** :
-    Replaced with the version of the PEG source file where this macro is placed (version 3.1.0 or later).
+    Replaced with the version specified by `%version` in the current PEG source file (version 3.1.0 or later).

 The escape sequences `\$` and `\@` anywhere in the C source code are replaced with `$` and `@` respectively (version 3.0.0 or later).
 Therefore, the macro replacement can be escaped by inserting `\` right before `$`.